zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_qe2pertx.md

 ```

 This task is usually time-consuming on a single core, but it can be made much faster (minutes) on multiple cores.
-The executables `qe2pert.x` employ hybrid parallelization (MPI plus OpenMP), e.g. 2 MPI processes and each processes span 4 OpenMP threads in this case.
+The executables `qe2pert.x` employ hybrid parallelization (MPI plus OpenMP), e.g. 2 MPI processes and each process span 4 OpenMP threads in this example.

 {% include note.html content="The number of pools (-npools) has to be equal to the number of MPI processes (-np or -n), otherwise the code will stop." %}

-To speed up the calculations, the user could increase the number of OpenMP threads and MPI processes.
+To speed up the calculations, the users could increase the number of OpenMP threads and MPI processes.
-Threads with OpenMP is particularly useful if the RAM (meory) of computing node is limited.
-For example, the memory comsuption reduces to minimum when using 1 MPI processers per node and setting OMP_NUM_THREADS to the number of cores per node.
+Threads with OpenMP are particularly useful when the RAM (memory) of computing nodes is limited.
+The memory comsuption reduces to minimum when using 1 MPI process per node and setting OMP_NUM_THREADS to the number of cores per node.

 Once the calcalculation has completed, we obtain the output file _si\_epwan.h5_, which is an HDF5 database with all the information needed to run `perturbo.x`.